Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/backup/restore-data-different-instance.md

 After you redirect SharePoint Products to the new content databases, you must redirect Reporting Services to the new location of its databases (ReportServer and ReportServer\_TempDB).
-Unless you perform this procedure, no reports will be available for any team project.
+Unless you perform this procedure, no reports will be available for any project.
 These databases must be operational before you can reconfigure Team Foundation Server with the new locations of its databases.